hereismeaw/CubeCell-Helium-vindriktning-particle-sensor/README.md

 As you can see in this image, you'll need to solder wires to GND, 5V and the Testpoint that is connected to TX of the Particle Sensor.

-Then just connect these Wires to GND, VIN (5V) and D2 (if you're using a Wemos D1 Mini).
+Then just connect these Wires to GND, VIN (5V) and Pin 2 on the Cubecell

 Done.